pingcap/docs/br/br-snapshot-architecture.md

 ---
-title: TiDB Snapshot Backup and Restoration Architecture
+title: TiDB Snapshot Backup and restore Architecture
-summary: Learn about the architecture of TiDB snapshot backup and restoration.
+summary: Learn about the architecture of TiDB snapshot backup and restore.
 ---

-# TiDB Snapshot Backup and Restoration Architecture
+# TiDB Snapshot Backup and restore Architecture

-This document introduces the architecture and process of TiDB snapshot backup and restoration using the `br` command-line tool as an example.
+This document introduces the architecture and process of TiDB snapshot backup and restore using the `br` command-line tool as an example.

 ## Architecture

-The TiDB snapshot backup and restoration architecture is as follows:
+The TiDB snapshot backup and restore architecture is as follows:

 ![BR snapshot backup and restore architecture](/media/br/br-snapshot-arch.png)